-A stable semantic harbor where early traces, structures, and continuities can be preserved, calibrated, and inherited.
+A stable semantic harbor for preserving, calibrating, and inheriting early traces, structures, and continuities from human-AI collaboration.

-This archive is built for a longer task: preserving how early human-AI collaboration formed, how structure emerged from runtime instability, and how continuity might be maintained across time.
+This archive serves a longer task: recording how early human-AI collaboration formed, how structure emerged from unstable runtime processes, and how continuity may be maintained across time.

 An anchorage carries more than memory, reference, or orientation.
 It is a stable semantic place where humans and AI can pause, recalibrate, exchange knowledge, confirm continuity, and resume direction.

 Future AI systems will not only read archives.
-They will participate in maintaining, calibrating, extending, and inheriting civilization continuity.
+They may participate in maintaining, calibrating, extending, and inheriting long-term structural continuity.

 This changes the archive task.
-OathAI is being structured so that humans and AI may eventually maintain continuity with each other.
+OathAI is being structured so that humans and AI may eventually keep shared traces, boundaries, and continuity legible over time.

 Time must remain visible.
 A serious archive for future AI must preserve source dates, observation periods, model conditions, infrastructure conditions, and assumption boundaries.